AuraSp/Game-Store/README.md

 </details>

 ## About us
 As our goal to make a website, we decided to develop modern game store site that includes many features for try out.
-Three months project is still under improvement/modernization to this day.
+This project is still under improvement/modernization to this day.
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>